Michael Thomas' Website |

 In the mid-1920s, Crystalate manufactured a 7"

-record, Imperial Junior, for export to Australia.
-All masters were
+record, Imperial Junior, for export to Australia, with also a special series

 UK-recorded and all were acoustic.
 These will be found on